bunchc/blog/_posts/2016-08-22-Revisiting-BGP-on-Linux-w-Cumulus-Topology-Converter.md

 Then enters Scott Lowe, and [Technology Short Take #70](http://blog.scottlowe.org/2016/08/12/technology-short-take-70/).
 At the bottom of the networking section, as if it weren't the coolest thing on the list, there is this gem:

-    "https://github.com/CumulusNetworks/topology_converter/tree/master/documentation#the-reference-topology looks neat—I need to try to find time to give it a spin."
+    "This looks neat—I need to try to find time to give it a spin."

 So that's what we're doing!